Charles Broadway Rouss Day

 Rouss’s Winchester Contributions

-- Purchased Thatcher Spring, now Rouss Spring, which allowed the city to build its first water plant.
+• $30,000 to help the City of Winchester purchase Thatcher Spring, now Rouss Spring, which allowed the city to build its first water plant (served as the city's main water supply until 1956)